 Freshness monitor

-• Sensitivity - You can set the monitor's sensitivity levels to Low, Medium, or High.
+• Automatic - Elementary uses machine learning models to detect anomalies in the data freshness.
+This is the default setting.
+You can change the sensitivity level to Low, Medium, or High.
 For each level, you will see a simulation of the change impact on the latest result, and you can use theSimulate Configuration button to examine the change impact.